dinther/wavedisplay/README.md

 - decelerationTime  Time it takes to come to a stop after a swipe.
 - scale             Scale up or down away from the normalized fitted values.

+samplesPerPoint needs some more explanation.
+An audio sample with a duration of 5 minutes and a standard bitrate of 44100 would have `5 * 60 * 44100 = 13230000` samples per channel.
+Yes that is over 13 million.
+It would be silly to render every value.
+Spread across a HD screen of 1920 pixels wide you would have 6890 samples for every pixel.

+In order to get a decent performance and a pleasing looking display with plenty of detail we search for the maximum value for every even pixel and a minimum value for every odd pixel.
+However, working out the maximum value out of 6890 numbers is still inefficient.
+Instead we take a number of samples out of these 6890 numbers and find the minimum or maximum of those. `options.samplesPerPoint` defines how many samples should be taken to find the minimum or maximum for a pixel.

 ### Properties

 `zoom` Set the zoom level.
 A value of 1 will render the entire waveform in the confines of the available container.
 A zoom factor of 2 show half of the available data and so on.
 A scrollbar will automatically show when required.
 Tzoom the value is calculated based on the startIndex, endIndex and size of the parent container when it is read.